joao-p-marques/VivumLab/website/docs/dev/Adding-Services.md

 Each service should have it's own page within the `docs/software/` folder.
 Use existing docs as a template.

-### Link to Documentation Page

-Update the `mkdocs.yml` file with a reference to the newly created doc file.

 ## Add Service to Inventory File